Alejogb1/job-board/blog-data/how-can-a-form-field-be-captured-in-a-rails-model-from-a-product-view.md

 id: "how-can-a-form-field-be-captured-in-a-rails-model-from-a-product-view"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's a common scenario, and I’ve certainly navigated this particular terrain more times than I care to count – often in projects where the data model wasn't quite as straightforward as we'd hoped.
 The essence of your question hinges on the interaction between your user interface (the product view, presumably rendered via erb or similar) and your application’s data layer (the rails model).
 Capturing form data involves a multi-step process, and I'll break it down with examples that should clarify each piece of the puzzle.

 Fundamentally, the process starts with the form itself in your product view, typically using rails form helpers, then it progresses to the controller, where data is received and processed, and finally lands within your model.
 It’s important to understand that these layers shouldn't directly interact without mediation.